storacha/www/src/pages/docs/how-to/upload.md

 web3.storage service-\>\>Client: Here is a UCAN delegating permission from Space DID to Agent DID
 ```

 You can use web3.storage's email authorization flow to give permissions to your server-side client.
-This can be good if your backend environment will be persistent (otherwise it would be prohibitive to click an email validation link every time the client is re-instantiated.
+This can be good if your environment will be persistent (otherwise it would be prohibitive to click an email validation link every time the client is re-instantiated).

 ```javascript
 import { create } from '@web3-storage/w3up-client'
 const client = await create()
 ```

-By default, clients will create a new [Agent](https://web3-storage.github.io/w3up/classes/_web3_storage_access.Agent.html) and put it in a persistent local [Store](https://github.com/web3-storage/w3up/tree/main/packages/access-client) if it can't find an existing one to load (so the next time the client is initialized on the same device, it will use the same Agent).
+By default, clients will create a new [Agent](https://web3-storage.github.io/w3up/classes/_web3_storage_access.Agent.html) and store all state associated with it in a persistent local [Store](https://github.com/web3-storage/w3up/tree/main/packages/access-client).
+The next time the client is initialized on the same device, it will load the same Agent state.

 Once you have created a client, you can login with your email address.
 Calling login will cause an email to be sent to the given address.